 Situated in Croxteth on the west side of the M57 from Knowsley, the site of Everton's last serious attempt to relocate in 2007 before the Destination Kirkby scheme was called in by the Government, Stonebridge Cross would offer more of an out-of-town experience akin to many of the newer football stadia developments of the past 20 years.

 The area had long been earmarked for regeneration given it's prime location off the East Lancs road and the nearby motorway and was considered at one time by online retail and distribution giant Amazon for a warehouse complex.
 Housing developer Cobalt Housing were also weighing up the area for the construction of new housing units while Liverpool City Council were keen to build a new access road to "open up" Stonebridge Cross for future development and investment.

 As the largest development plot in Liverpool, the site had obvious advantages for the construction of a stadium, not least space, transport links and readiness.
-Compared with other sites closer to the city, Stonebridge Cross offered a relatively lower cost barrier to entry but it would mean moving Everton more than three miles away from its current location in Walton and five-and-a-half miles from the city centre.
+Compared with other sites closer to the city, Stonebridge Cross offered a relatively lower cost barrier to entry but, unlike the location at Walton Hall Park that was examined between 2014 and 2016, it would mean moving Everton more than three miles away from its current location in Walton and five-and-a-half miles from the city centre.

 While Stonebridge Cross was evocative of the 2007 Destination Kirkby proposal in that it promised to move Everton to an industrial estate environment on the outskirts of town, an area selected in Liverpool's north docklands area offered the club a second chance of a home on the banks of the Mersey, a decade and a half after the doomed Kings Dock project was first mooted.